Halle Berry’s Show-Stopping Afro At Academy Awards

-Halle Berry, long known for her gorgeous skin, svetle figure and versatile acting abilities, stole the show at the Academy Awards when she came out sporting a hairstyle that many thought was a bit “extreme”, but others were enthralled with.
+Halle Berry, long known for her gorgeous skin, svelte figure, and versatile acting abilities, stole the show at the Academy Awards when she came out sporting a hairstyle that many thought was a bit “extreme” but others were enthralled with.

 Berry was dazzling in a champagne colored evening gown and a large, curly “afro” hairstyle that was popular in previous decades, but is not seen frequently anymore.
 In fact, according to Seattle Times, Berry’s uncharacteristic hairstyle may have been the number one show-stopper at the Oscars.
 Halle Berry’s hairstylist explained how she transitioned the actress from her usual sleek pixie cut.

 “I would say I cut off at least 5 inches.
 It created a whole new shape.
 It’s definitely a new look for her—we went for a very natural, curly, powerful asymetrical ‘fro.
 This is something she’s never done before and it’s just ridiculous how good she looks.”

-Many agreed, commenting on Twitter and other Social Media sites that Berry may have been making a statement that honored her heritage, or she may have been just going for something that was natural and easy.
+Many agreed, commenting on Twitter and other social media sites that Berry may have been making a statement that honored her heritage, or she may have been just going for something that was natural and easy.
 Regardless, many found the look refreshing.
 One Twitter user applauded her for the courage to try something different.
 Vicky Garza had nothing but kind words for the actress, which she tweeted.

 “Loved Halle Berry’s Hair!
 I love her in a pixie but if you’re gonna grow it out ROCK IT!!!…”